PerfectScrash/ZP-Special-Additions/README.md

 # ZP-Special-Additions
-Additions of Zombie Plague Special
+Additions of Zombie Plague Special (4.5 Version)

 ## Donate:
 - If you want to donate for my works to encourage me to continue with the work feel free to donate